-WARNING DO NOT power the cinema projector directly from a building electrical source.
+!
+WARNING DO NOT access power for the projector directly from the building electrical source.

 WARNING!
-If you use the power connectors to power the CP4230 cinema projector or the extraction unit, you must terminate the power connector terminal block correctly to ensure 200VAC-240VAC output.
+If you choose to use the power connectors to power the D4K35 Projector and/or the Extraction Unit, you must terminate the power connector terminal block correctly to allow 200VAC-240VAC output.
 These connectors are controlled with the power connector breaker.
-For more information, see the Interconnect Drawing provided with your cinema projector and Section Figure 2-22 Connect LPS.
+For details, refer to the Interconnect Drawing provided with your projector and to Figure 2-22 Connect LPS.

-NOTE: Shroud removed for clarity Figure 2-23 LPS Connection
+Figure 2-23 LPS Connection

-- 6. Turn the LPS Breaker ON. - 7.
-If you are using the extraction unit and CP4230 cinema projector power connectors, turn them on.

-8. Connect the AC from the site to the socket located on the front bezel of the cinema projector.
-(Figure 2-24)
+- 6. Turn LPS Breaker ON. - 7.
+If you are using the extraction unit and projector power connectors, turn them on. - 8.
+Connect AC from the site to the projector (plug located on front bezel, bottom-right corner).(Figure 2-24)